-Cosmo and Silvia make it to the western most edge of Oklahoma and stay in a motel near Texola, Oklahoma for the third night of their journey.
-This nearly abandoned ghost town sits on the Oklahoma-Texas border.
-This town dates back to the 1900’s and it prospered in the 1930’s with cotton production and the arrival of Route 66.
-It began a rapid decline in population and economic growth in the 1940’s and today it has a population of less than 50 people.
-A “dead place…in between the places that still lived.”
+Cosmo and Silvia reach the western edge of Oklahoma and spend the third night of their journey in a small motel near Texola, Oklahoma.
+This nearly abandoned ghost town, perched on the Oklahoma-Texas border, dates back to the early 1900s.
+Texola flourished during the 1930s thanks to cotton production and the arrival of historic Route 66, but by the 1940s, the town experienced a sharp decline in population and economic activity.
+Today, fewer than 50 residents remain—a “dead place…in between the places that still lived.”

 This post is from my blog series on the places visited in the road trip story, “Discovery of an Eagle.”